 “That would be pretty nice,” Gwen answered blankly.
 “Firepower for sure.”

-“When we go out there during the Field Trip, we can blast away everything that comes before us!”
-Yue’s expression was dreamy and expectant, her china-doll face red with enthusiasm.
+“When we go out there during the Field Trip, we can blast away everything with impunity!”
+Yue’s expression was dreamy and hopeful, her face flushed with enthusiasm.

 “...
 You know, going outside the Shield Barrier, kicking ass…”